What is an intrauterine device (IUD)?

 - Your period may stop.

 You may have these effects for as long as you have your IUD in place.
-Your period will go back to normal once your IUD is removed.
+Your period will go back to normal once your IUD is taken out.

-Some providers suggest people check their IUD strings each month.
+- Your care team may suggest checking your IUD strings.
 You can check your strings if you want to, but it is not needed.

 - Use condoms for back-up.

-- Make an appointment for an IUD string check.
+- Schedule a visit for an IUD string check.

 - Most of the time, they are there.
 They can be tucked up where you cannot find them.